Jury research: Brief history

 The juror however has a very personal and different perspective.
 The role played by the juror is an extraordinary one which is distinctive with minimal resemblance to their 'normal daily experiences/activities'.
 In effect the juror is plucked from their life, sometimes for considerable periods of time, they are deposited into an environment about which they generally have little knowledge or ability to negotiate, the language and behaviours of which are foreign and they are expected to make sense of their internal and external environments.
-As a result of their jury experience many in Australia and New Zealand have reported feeling stressed, anxious, frustrated, overwhelmed and a variety of other emotions, cognitions and behaviours which to varying degrees surprised them.
+As a result of their jury experience, many in Australia and New Zealand have reported feeling stressed, anxious, frustrated, overwhelmed and a variety of other emotions, cognitions and behaviours which to varying degrees surprised them.

-The above factors are but a few of the many and varied variables that can impose on the juror when in the Courtroom and/or the Juryroom.
-Such a complex and unique experience is the jury deliberation process the outcome of which is profound and potentially lethal.
-Quite rightfully therefore, the focus on jury research by legal professionals and social scientists has become, in the last 50 years or so a burgeoning area of investigation.

 Research methods

 As can be seen from the above, there are a number of reasons juries and jurors have become the target of investigation by legal practitioners and social scientists.
 Often overlooked is that correlation between the focus of investigation role played in the criminal justice system of the investigator or instructing organisation/individual(s) funding the research.
 The terms of reference, for example, for jury research performed on behalf of a trial lawyer seeking a beneficial outcome for his or her client, will most probably differ from those of a psychologist investigating the influence of say gender, demographic and personality variables on trial outcomes, which again will most probably differ from an examination by concerned members of the Judiciary about the ability of jurors to understand the legal argument, complex forensic evidence and instructions by the legal representatives in the courtroom.